sjcqs/convention-plugins-android/slide-deck.md

 |   Total Build Time   |     25.373s     | 11.205s      |

 ---
-## Publishing

-You could publish those plugins to an internal maven repository, it should also improve configuration and build time. (using binary vs compilation)
-But it comes with a few costs:
-    - Setup your CI to publish those plugins
-    - Version the plugins
-    - Switching between the internal repository and the included build when working on the build config

----
 ## Disclaimers

 You don't have to follow this talk to the letter